2018 United States House of Representatives elections in Wisconsin: District 4

 The 4th congressional district encompasses a part of Milwaukee County and including all of the city of Milwaukee and its working-class suburbs of Cudahy, St. Francis, South Milwaukee, and West Milwaukee.
 Recent redistricting has added the Milwaukee County North Shore communities of Glendale, Shorewood, Whitefish Bay, Fox Point, Bayside, and Brown Deer to the district.
-It is currently represented by Gwen Moore, a Democrat.
-The PVI of the district is D+25.
+Incumbent Democrat Gwen Moore, who had represented the district since 2005, ran for re-election.
+She was re-elected with 70% of the vote in 2016.
+The district had a PVI of D+25.